-- the child has reached the age of three years - the child's Parent has received confirmation from HMRC that they are eligible for the entitlement. - 4.7.2 If a Parent has a child who will be three before the next funded period but forgets to apply, they will have to wait until the start of the following funded period to claim their extended hours. - 4.7.3 Parents who are eligible for the extended hours will have an eligibility code which they must present to their provider for checking before being offered the extended hours. - 4.7.4 Codes are 11 digits long and will start with either 11 (temporary codes) or 5000.
+- 4.7.4 Parents who are eligible for the extended hours will have an eligibility code which they must present to their provider for checking before being offered the extended hours. - 4.7.5 Codes are 11 digits long and will start with either 11 (temporary codes) or 5000.
 If a parent made an application by phone, they will need contact the HMRC Helpline on 0300 123 4097 to re-confirm eligibility.
-All Parents must reconfirm their details through their Childcare Account or the Helpline at regular intervals, in most cases every three months.
+All parents must reconfirm their details through their Childcare Account or the Helpline at regular intervals, in most cases every three months.

-You can find out more about providing 30 hours funded childcare on our web page available via www.surreycc.gov.uk/fundedearlyeducation.
+You can find out more about providing 30 hours funded childcare on our web page available via Providing funded early education - Surrey County Council (surreycc.gov.uk).

-- 4.7.5 When checking eligibility for 30 hours funded childcare, alongside the 30 hours eligibility code, which is the child's unique 11-digit number, the Provider must acquire written consent from, or on behalf of, the Parent to be able to receive confirmation and future notifications from SCC of the validity of the parent's 30 hours eligibility code.
-This consent is contained within the SCC Declaration Form 2020-21. - 4.7.6 Once a Provider has received written consent from the Parent, they must verify the 30 hours eligibility code with SCC using the standalone eligibility checker within the Early Education Portal before offering a 30 hour place to the parent.
-Maintained schools that claim funding through schools finance will need to complete the SCC Eligibility Form for Schools, scan it and send electronically using Egress to the Funded Early Education Team, at fundedearlyeducation@surreycc.gov.uk

-- 4.7.7 SCC will confirm the validity of 30 hours eligibility codes to allow Providers to offer 30 hours places for eligible three- and four-year-olds. - 4.7.8 Thereafter, SCC will complete audit checks to review the validity of eligibility codes for children who qualify for 30 hours funded childcare either each day that the child is within their grace period, if registered in the Early Education Portal, or a minimum of 6 fixed points in the year, both at half-term and at the end of term across the year (in line with the dates as listed at table A below).
-It is SCC's responsibility to notify a Provider where a Parent has fallen out of eligibility and inform them of the grace period end date.
+- 4.7.6 When checking eligibility for 30 hours funded childcare, alongside the 30 hours eligibility code, which is the child's unique 11-digit number, the provider must acquire written consent from, or on behalf of, the Parent to be able to receive confirmation and future notifications from SCC of the validity of the parent's 30 hours eligibility code.
+This consent is contained within the SCC Declaration Form 2022-23. - 4.7.7 Once a provider has received written consent from the Parent, they must verify the 30 hours eligibility code with SCC using the standalone eligibility checker within the Early Education Portal before offering a 30 hour place to the parent.
+Maintained schools that claim funding through schools finance will need to complete the SCC Eligibility Form for Schools, scan it and send electronically using Egress to the Funded Early Education Team, at fundedearlyeducation@surreycc.gov.uk - 4.7.8 SCC will confirm the validity of 30 hours eligibility codes to allow providers to offer 30 hours places for eligible three- and four-year-olds. - 4.7.9 Thereafter, SCC will complete audit checks to review the validity of eligibility codes for children who qualify for 30 hours funded childcare either each day that the child is within their grace period, if registered in the Early Education Portal, or a minimum of 6 fixed points in the year, both at half-term and at the end of term across the year (in line with the dates as listed at table A below).
+It is SCC's responsibility to notify a provider where a Parent has fallen out of eligibility and inform them of the grace period end date.